VanshajTiwari/Gsheets/readme.md

 ## Tech Stack

 ### 1. **Frontend**
-- **React.js**: For building a responsive and dynamic user interface.
+- **Angular**: For building a responsive and dynamic user interface.
 - **TypeScript**: For type safety and maintainability.

 ### 2. **Backend**